oVirt/ovirt-site/source/feature/gluster-sync-configuration-with-cli.html.md

 ## Summary

-This allows the user to configure and start Geo Replication for Gluster Volumes
+Providing support for automatically sync the changes made through Gluster CLI in oVirt.

 ## Owner